-I have the perfect NY vanity license plate for you: [IHATEH8], which reads as I HATE HATE.
+I have the perfect NY vanity license plate for you: [IHATEH8], which reads Too bad you as I HATE HATE.
 Too bad you don't have a car!

 I love that.
 I do have some cousins who have cars, so I'll suggest that to them.